LBHackney-IT/Data-Platform-Playbook/docs/training-modules/module-1.md

 ### 6. Crawling the ingested data to make it available in the Glue catalogue.
 `Crawling` is the mechanism used to populate the AWS Glue Data Catalog so that data is made visible in Athena by picking up the column names and data types.

+- Once the Glue jobs have successfully run, go ahead and run the crawlers that were created as part of the import job.
+You can use the AWS search bar to locate the [Crawlers][glue_crawlers] page.
+To search for your Crawler, click on the search box and then select the `Name` filter and enter the name of your Crawler, and click `Run crawler`.

+### 7. Viewing and querying the data in Athena

 i.
-Once the Glue jobs have successfully run, go ahead and run the crawlers that were created as part of the import job.
-You can use the AWS search bar to locate the [Crawlers][glue_crawlers] page.
-To search for your Crawler, click on the search box and then select the `Name` filter and enter the name of your crawler, and click run.
+Check the data in [AWS Athena][athena_query_editor], the interface to view and query data from the Glue Catalogue.

 ii.
-Check the data in [AWS Athena][athena_query_editor], the interface to view and query data from the Glue Catalogue.
+Open the `Query editor`.

 iii.
-Open the `Query editor`.

-iv.
-Make sure workgroup is `sandbox` and you are using the `sandbox-raw-zone` database.
+Make sure workgroup is set to `sandbox` and you are using the `sandbox-raw-zone` database.
  Run a simple query in Athena against your tables created or updated by the crawlers.
+(**Make a note of the names of your tables as you will need them for Module 2**).
 You can generate a SQL preview query by selecting the three vertical dots by the table name and select `Preview Table` to see the top 10 lines.
 The dialect of SQL used in Athena is [Presto SQL](https://prestodb.io/docs/current/sql.html).

-v.
-You should now be able to repeat steps 6-9 for the job that *you* created as the code should now have been deployed into to main Data Platform repository.
+iv.
+You should now be able to repeat steps 5-7 for the job that *you* created as the code should now have been deployed into to main Data Platform repository.

 &nbsp;
 >:raised_hands: Congratulations!
 You have completed Module 1!